utnet-org/utility-readonly/docs/architecture/how/gas.md

 which gas is purchased.
 (See [Effective Gas Purchase Price](#effective-gas-price).)

-The price is measured in NEAR tokens per unit of gas.
-It dynamically changes in the range between 0.1 NEAR per Pgas and 2 NEAR per Pgas, based on demand.
+The price is measured in UNC tokens per unit of gas.
+It dynamically changes in the range between 0.1 UNC per Pgas and 2 UNC per Pgas, based on demand.
 (1 Pgas = 1000 Tgas corresponds to a full chunk.)

 The block producer has to set this field following the exact formula as defined